 Every fall, I make enough to store in the freezer that will last us through the winter and into spring.
 Because there is no sugar in my homemade applesauce, it is frequently a side dish for many of our dinners throughout the cold months.

 On a recent trip to a local apple and pumpkin farm I bought two 1/2 bushel bags of seconds for $8.00 a bag.
 A 1/2 bushel bag of regular apples was $12, but when I saw that the seconds were in really good condition, it was a no-brainer.
 My kids helped me sort through the bins and fill the bags full with Ginger Gold, Yellow Delicious, Honey Crisp, Gala, McIntosh, Fuji, Jonagold.
+And that is my secret to sugar-free homemade applesauce: Use a mix of apples.
+My applesauce doesn’t need an ounce of sugar because I use a blend of apples that range from sweet to tart.

 I brought them home and got started on the applesauce right away.
 I also made a pie, but it was gobbled up before I thought about taking a picture.